Printer access control

 In a ThinLinc cluster, all printers that any user of the cluster needs to be able to print to must be defined centrally, or the user will not be able to print from applications that run in a ThinLinc session.
 For large installations, this leads to a very long list of available printers.

-A long list of printers leads to usability problems - having to select printer from a long list can be troublesome.
+A long list of printers leads to usability problems — having to a select printer from a long list can be troublesome.
 Also, it opens for problems with printer jobs being printed at remote locations by mistake (or on purpose, by users finding it amusing to send “messages” to other locations).

-The solution to this problem is the Printer Access Control feature of ThinLinc.
+The solution to this problem is the printer access control feature of ThinLinc.
 By integrating with CUPS (the Common Unix Printing System), the list of printers a user is presented with and allowed to print to is limited to the printers that should be available to a specific terminal, based on information in a database of printers, terminals and locations.

 Note

-The Printer Access Control feature will affect all users on the ThinLinc cluster.
-The only user excepted from limitations of the printer list is the superuser (root) - all other users will only see and be able to use printers based on the location of their terminals, when the Printer Access Control feature is enabled.
+The printer access control feature will affect all users on the ThinLinc cluster.
+The only user excepted from limitations of the printer list is the superuser (root) — all other users will only see and be able to use printers based on the location of their terminals, when the printer access control feature is enabled.

-Theory of Operation¶
+Theory of operation

 Each time a user requests a new session or reconnects to an existing session, the hardware (MAC) address of the terminal is sent along with the request from the ThinLinc client.
 Using the same database as the nearest printer feature used to find which printer is closest to the user, the printer access control feature calculates which printers the user is allowed to use, and then configures the access control of the printing system (CUPS).